Kwesi-dev/InDocify/README.md

    ```bash
    pnpm dev
    ```
-   The app should now be running at `http://localhost:3000`.
+   The app should now be running at `http://localhost:3000`.ß

+## 🗄️ Database Setup
+This project uses Supabase (PostgreSQL) for data storage.

+### Required Tables
+You will need to create the following tables in your Supabase project.
+You can use the Supabase dashboard or run the SQL below:

+- Adjust columns as needed for your use case.
+- Reference `.env.example` for required environment variables.
+- For additional tables or migrations, see [docs/database.md](docs/database.md) (if available) or set them up manually in the Supabase dashboard.

 ### Usage
 - Visit the web UI and enter the URL of a public repository to analyze its features.